samuelthomas2774/oauth-client/README.md

     *Or*

-    If you are using composer, add "samuelthomas2774/oauth-client": "2.1.*" to the require object in your composer.json.
-    Then, include vendor/autoload.php in all pages that need access to any provider.
+    If you are using composer, include vendor/autoload.php in all pages that need access to any provider.
-    ```json
-    {
-        "require": {
-            "samuelthomas2774/oauth-client": "2.1.*"
-        }
-    }

-    ```

     ```php
     require_once __DIR__ . '/oauth-client/src/autoload.php';